Vehicle registration plate: Legal requirements

+Some license plates such as this Victorian one features holograms to deter numberplate cloning.

 In the vast majority of jurisdictions, the government holds a monopoly on the manufacturing of vehicle registration plates for that jurisdiction.
 Either a government agency or a private company with express contractual authorization from the government makes plates as needed, which are then mailed to, delivered to, or picked up by the vehicle owners.
 Thus, it is normally illegal for private citizens to make and affix their own plates, because such unauthorized private manufacturing is equivalent to forging an official document.
 Alternatively, the government will merely assign plate numbers, and it is the vehicle owner's responsibility to find an approved private supplier to make a plate with that number.
-Additionally, citizens can create custom plates, following specific guidelines and naming conventions approved by the Driver and Vehicle Licensing Agency (DVLA).
+Additionally, citizens can create custom plates, following specific guidelines and naming conventions approved by the relevant national authorities (such as the DVLA in the UK).

 In some jurisdictions, plates will be permanently assigned to that particular vehicle for its lifetime.
 If the vehicle is either destroyed or exported to a different jurisdiction, the plate number is retired or reissued; exported vehicles must be re-registered in the jurisdiction of import.
 China requires the re-registration of any vehicle that crosses its borders from another country, such as for overland tourist visits, regardless of the length of time it is due to remain there; this has to be arranged with prior approval.
 Other jurisdictions follow a "plate-to-owner" policy, meaning that when a vehicle is sold the seller removes the current plate(s) from the vehicle.
 Buyers must either obtain new plates or attach plates they already hold, as well as register their vehicles under the buyer's name and plate number.
 A person who sells a car and then purchases a new one can apply to have the old plates put onto the new car.
 One who sells a car and does not buy a new one may, depending on the local laws involved, have to turn the old plates in or destroy them, or may be permitted to keep them.
 Some jurisdictions permit the registration of the vehicle with "personal" ("vanity" or "cherished mark") plates.